x-y-z/linux-1gb-thp/Documentation/filesystems/vfs.rst

 	to find out where the blocks in the file are and uses those addresses directly.

-``invalidatepage``
+``invalidate_folio``
-	If a page has PagePrivate set, then invalidatepage will be called when part or all of the page is to be removed from the address space.
-This generally corresponds to either a truncation, punch hole or a complete invalidation of the address space (in the latter case 'offset' will always be 0 and 'length' will be PAGE_SIZE).
-Any private data associated with the page should be updated to reflect this truncation.
-If offset is 0 and length is PAGE_SIZE, then the private data should be released, because the page must be able to be completely discarded.
-This may be done by calling the ->releasepage function, but in this case the release MUST succeed.
+	If a folio has private data, then invalidate_folio will be called when part or all of the folio is to be removed from the address space.
+This generally corresponds to either a truncation, punch hole or a complete invalidation of the address space (in the latter case 'offset' will always be 0 and 'length' will be the size of the folio).
+Any private data associated with the folio should be updated to reflect this truncation.
+If offset is 0 and length is folio_size(), then the private data should be released, because the page is about to be completely discarded.
+	This may be implemented by calling the ->releasepage function, but in this case the release MUST succeed.

 ``releasepage``
 	releasepage is called on PagePrivate pages to indicate that the